-Property and equipment are measured at cost less accumulated depreciation and accumulated impairment losses.
+Property, equipment and right of use assets are measured at cost less accumulated depreciation and accumulated impairment losses.
 The residual values, useful lives and depreciation methods are reviewed each year-end and changed if necessary.
 Cost includes expenditures that are directly attributable to bring the asset into working condition for their intended use.

-When parts of an item of property and equipment have different useful lives, they are accounted for as separate items (major components) of property and equipment.
+When parts of an item of property, equipment and right of use assets have different useful lives, they are accounted for as separate items (major components) of property, equipment and right of use assets.

-An item of property and equipment is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
-Any gain or loss arising on the disposal or retirement of an item of property and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognized in income.
+An item of property, equipment and right of use assets is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
+Any gain or loss arising on the disposal or retirement of an item of property, equipment and right of use assets is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognized in income.